go to text

 Completed construction of Ibaraki head office building and started operations in new building

-In order to strengthen civil engineering operations, the company name was changed to Mikuniya Construction Co., Ltd.
+In order to strengthen civil engineering operations, the company name was changed to MIKUNIYA Construction Co., Ltd.

 30th anniversary commemorative event held